Abad-Ali/Currency_Converter/README.md

 # Currency_Converter
-Currency_Converter is a web app through which we can convert currency from one to another it is made up of  HTML , CSS , Javascript.
+Currency_Converter is a web app through which we can convert currency from one to another it is made up of  HTML , CSS and Javascript.